ForecastHealth/botech-protocol/README.md

 ```
 Here are the important points about the `simulation` method:
 - It runs from the start time to the end time (including the end time)
-- It iterates through the subloops which were configured in the `model configuration`
+- It iterates through the subroutines which were configured in the `model configuration`
 - It determines which nodes should be included
 - It fetches the appropriate method, based on the method specified in the subloop label
 - It performs that method on each node